 Description of the function: Operate the .INT TLD within the current registration policies for the TLD (act as the registry operator).
 Upon designation of a successor registry by the Government, if any, IANA shall cooperate with NTIA to facilitate the smooth transition of operation of the INT TLD.
 Such cooperation shall, at a minimum, include timely transfer to the successor registry of the then-current top-level domain registration data.

-Customers of the function: .INT TLD.
+Customers of the function: .INT TLD registrants.

-What registries are involved in providing the function: Root Zone database, Root Zone WHOIS.
+What registries are involved in providing the function: Root Zone database, Root Zone WHOIS, .INT Zone database, .INT WHOIS database.

 Overlaps or interdependencies: The DNS requires IP addresses to function (both IPV4 and IPV6) from the Address Registries and offers its services based on a large number of protocols developed and maintained by the IETF.